chrisboakes/chris-boakes/src/_posts/2020-05-05-getting-started-with-sapper-and-svelte.md

 ### Styling

 Styling declared in the component is by default [scoped to the component](https://svelte.dev/tutorial/styling) so we don't need to worry about the styling defined here affecting anything else on the page.
-After the script tag and above the markup add some basic styling:
+Below the markup add some basic styling:

 ```html
 <style>